Site icon Sancerres at Sunset

 I also enjoyed the Chipotle-Braised Beef Short Ribs with its bed of Golden Beet Polenta from the Taj’s own Chef Gurminder Gidda.

-But owing to my sweet tooth and love of innovative Mediterranean cuisine, my favorite dish of the dinner was dessert: Quince Dolma with Roasted Quince, White Chocolate Labneh, and Pistachio Kanafeh by Chef Maura Kilpatrick of Oleana.
+But owing to my sweet tooth and love of innovative Mediterranean cuisine, my favorite dish of the dinner was dessert: Quince Dolma with Roasted Quince, White Chocolate Labneh, and Pistachio Kanafeh by Chef Maura Kilpatrick of Oleana in Cambridge.

 Chef Dang and his wife Danielle Pizzutillo Dang were fun and interesting table mates.
 They opened HaiSous earlier this year as their second restaurant.
 They lost the first when their business partners Attila Gyulai and Komal Patel systematically cooked the books, looted accounts, and then disappeared, leaving a trail of wreckage totalling up to $1.5 million.
 Despite sending a strange message to customers hinting that they welcomed invitations to “wine dinners, movie nights, gallery openings, weddings, birthdays, Oscar parties, ski trips and even camping”, the cheeky couple fled the United States and have been living large in Canada, Hungary, the Netherlands, Italy, Mexico, Ireland, and Germany, according to bank records.
 Meanwhile, the Dangs have been waging court battles to rebuild their life and their dreams.
 They named the new restaurant HaiSous because it means “two pennies”, all they had left to start over.